 - Prepare to fall from a height when you will get several times less for your new job at the start than for your old job.
 You should be highly motivated.

-- At SoftUni I have students who become developers at age of 35+ and started a developer job, but this does not happen every day.
+- At SoftUni I have many students who become developers at age of 35+ and started a developer job, but only highly motivated people succeed.

 - Note: because of your age, you should put special efforts to avoid revealing how old are you.
-Pay attention to your CV, LinkedIn profile, GitHub profile, etc. This is help you not being rejected before the technical interview.
+Pay attention to your CV, LinkedIn profile, GitHub profile, etc. Not revealing your age will help you not being rejected by the recruiters before reaching a technical job interview.

 - Use photos when you look younger and full of energy.